Athletic Department Mission

 Any student who has less than a 2.0 grade point average at the end of any semester

-grading period can be placed on academic probation.
+Anytime during the grading period, students can be placed on academic probation.
 Once a student/athlete is placed on academic probation, the student must produce a progress report to the athletic director before participation in his/her next athletic contest.
 If the student/athletes does not show adequate improvement the student/athlete can face possible suspension or dismissal from the team.

 Gabriel Richard complies with the eligibility requirements mandated by the MHSAA.
 The following condensed eligibility guidelines should be used for initial eligibility assessment: (For clarification of any rule, including eligibility, please contact the Athletic Director).